-This rack is reasonably priced at $600 and includes both the dip and pull up attachments, I’m sure most of us will be perfectly happy with the rack as sold in standard form but there is a whole host of attachments you can buy for the rack, some more useful than others.
+The Powertec rack is reasonably priced at $700 and includes both the dip and pull up attachments, I’m sure most of us will be perfectly happy with the rack as sold in standard form but there is a whole host of attachments you can buy for the rack, some more useful than others.

 If you are happy to spend a few more $’s then you can turn this rack into a complete home gym with its multiple of extra accessories.
-Here’s a list of the most useful attachments Powertec offer with this 1000lb capacity beast:
+Here are a few of the most useful attachments Powertec offer with this 1000lb capacity beast.

 Rope strength ring attachments – Allow for strength bands and exercise ropes, you can attach and adjust at various height on the power rack uprights, also available are anchor attachments for strength bands, these can be attached to the base of the power rack.

-A pulley weight training system provides you with constant resistance, unlike the variable resistance from free weight exercises, whilst both are very important to your training there are some constant resistant exercises we can’t duplicate with free weights, tricep pushdowns and lat raises to name a couple.
+A pulley weight training system provides you with constant resistance, unlike the variable resistance from free weight exercises; both are very important to your training.
+There are some constant resistant exercises we can’t duplicate with free weights, tricep pushdowns, and lat raises, to name a couple.

 Updated solid steel construction, capable of holding a max capacity of 1000lb